zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![In the Remote Desktop Connection dialog box, a warning states that the remote computer's identity cannot be verified and asks if you want to continue anyway.
 At the bottom, the Yes button is circled.](media/remote-desktop-connection-identity-verification-webvm.png "Remote Desktop Connection dialog")

+9. Once logged into the WebVM VM, a script will execute to install the various items needed for the remaining lab steps.
-9. Once logged into the WebVM VM, open **AppServiceMigrationAssistant** that is located on the desktop.
+10. Once the script completes, open **AppServiceMigrationAssistant** that is located on the desktop.

     ![AppServiceMigrationAssistant is highlighted on the desktop.](media/appservicemigrationassistant-desktop.png "App Service Migration Assistant")

-10. Once App Service Migration Assistant discovers the websites available on the server, choose **Default Web Site (1)** for migration and select **Next (2)** to start the assessment.
+11. Once App Service Migration Assistant discovers the websites available on the server, choose **Default Web Site (1)** for migration and select **Next (2)** to start the assessment.

     ![AppServiceMigrationAssistant is open.
 Default Web Site is selected.
 The next button is highlighted.](media/appservicemigration-choose-site.png "App Service Migration Assistant Web Site selection")

-11. Observe the result of the assessment report.
+12. Observe the result of the assessment report.
 In our case, our application has successfully passed 13 tests **(1)** with no additional actions needed.
 Now that our assessment is complete, select **Next (2)** to proceed to the migration.

    ![Assessment report result is shown.
 There are 13 success metrics presented.
 The next button is highlighted.](media/appservicemigration-report.png "Assessment Report")